 - depending on what type of images you're looking at.

-Obviously, the more serious, the more shocking the images are, the more likely they’re going to send you to federal prison and you’ll serve any federal prison time at 85%.
+The more serious, the more shocking the images are, the more likely they're going to send you to federal prison, and you'll serve any federal prison time at 85%.

 Defenses for Child Pornography Cases

 When they come into your house and execute a search warrant, they seize your computers, your tablets, your phones; they're going to try to identify who owns them right from the beginning because they know that one of the defenses that people have in child pornography cases is, that's not my computer.